MehwishUmer/flask_search-master/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-### Prerequisites

-To get started you need to install Python 3.7+ and create an virtual environment.
-The requirments.txt file contains all the PyPi packages to install.

-To install:

-    python3 -m pip install -r requirments.txt

 ## Running the tests

     python3 webpage_app.py